ghostery/adblocker/bench/comparison/overview.md

 ![](./plots/ghostery-ublock-origin-brave-duckduckgo-adblockplus-blocked.svg)

 On these graphs we observe a plateau for *Adblock Plus*, *Brave* and *Duckduckgo*.
-This is explained by the fact that these engines implement some form of caching internally, thus having a very fast response time for some requests which were already seen.
+This can be explained by the fact that these engines implement some form of caching internally, thus having a very fast response time for some requests which were already seen.
 This caching can be implemented on top of any content blocker and does not tell much about the efficiency of each; we can see this as a mean to trade *memory* against *CPU usage*.

 ### 4. Serialization And Deserialization

 In this section we have a look at the performance of content-blockers when it comes to serializing their internal representation for faster sub-sequent loading.
-Only DuckDuckGo's engine does not provide this feature. uBlock Origin, Ghostery and Brave all offer the possibility to serialize or cache (uBlock Origin calls them *selfies*) the entire blocking engine to either a string or a buffer, which can then be used to speed-up sub-sequent loads.
+Only DuckDuckGo's engine does not provide this feature. uBlock Origin, Ghostery, Adblock Plus and Brave all allow to serialize or cache (uBlock Origin's terminology is: *selfies*) the entire blocking engine to either a string or a buffer, which can then be used to speed-up sub-sequent loads.

 Because this is a one-time operation, having a higher loading-time does not